OpenChain-Project/SBOM-sg-SEPIA/README.md

 Additionally, we would like to curate an Open SBOM schema library by collecting schemas used across industry.

-It also provides a tooling which helps to validate SBOM schemas and perform operations such as Edit, Merge, Convert, Copy, Compare and Filter.
+It also provides a tooling which helps to validate SBOM schemas and perform operations such as Edit the metadata,Insert missing fields and Merge multiple SBOMs.

 ## License